JindoKimKor/JindoKimKor/README.md

 # Hi, I'm Jindo Kim

-> We're in an era where anyone can learn technologies if they want to.
-So I don't differentiate myself by what I can build.<br>
-> I focus on what problems I solved, what value I delivered, and how I approached them.
+We're in an era where anyone can learn technologies if they want to.
+So I focus on what problems I solved and what value I delivered.

 ## Portfolio